thomaspollock123/COMP41720_The_Goobers/README.md

-# TickerTrek - Real-Time Distributed Stock Trading System
+# TickerTrek - Real-Time Distributed Stock Trading

 ## Overview
 TickerTrek is a real-time, distributed, trading data provision system, created to help traders make informed buy/sell decisions on Apple stock.
 This distributed system polls three different API providers for financial information (e.g. stock open/close price), processes the data into a standard format, predicts price movement using machine learning, serves the predictions, and aggregates historical price data for access through a simple and intuitive web application UI.
 Ultimately, this system is a simplified version of a standard high-frequency trading (HFT) system, minus the automated trade execution, which is instead left to the trader to carry out independently.